virtual-labs/app-vlabs-pwa/docs/content_creator_manual.md

 ## How to add your experiment to the PWA?

-To include your experiment in the PWA, please fill the following details in the "Your Institute" tab of the Google Sheet.
+To include your experiment in the PWA, please complete the required details in the 'Your Institute' tab of the Google Sheet.
+Once done, send an email to ravi.kiran@vlabs.ac.in requesting the addition of your experiments to the PWA.

 Google Sheet Link: [PWA-Onboarding-Sheet](https://docs.google.com/spreadsheets/d/1ohrWAzEYdiDQTBM52AUhup2nZB3JRVsm2dG2n9-FHh0/edit?usp=sharing)